Cycling in Devon

 Dartmoor and Exmoor offer some great off-road riding, some of it relatively easy, other sections more challenging.

-The Harvey “Dartmoor and surrounding area for cyclists for off-road cycling and cycle touring” is of course also extremely well mapped.
+The Harvey “Dartmoor and surrounding area for cyclists for off-road cycling and cycle touring” is of course extremely well mapped.

 It shows the whole of Dartmoor rather than just specific routes, so you can easily create your own plan.